 Vietnamese brown in-laid jar (12th-13th Century)

-Notwithstanding the above, the Vietnamese brown-inlaid wares are still unique which over time developed a distinctive Vietnamese character in terms of type and style of motif and the shape of vessels.
-There are two type of brown-inlaid wares : the more common type is those which the motif is in brown glaze.
-A smaller number was done in the reverse with the area outside the motif in brown glaze instead.
+The Vietnamese brown-inlaid wares has a distinctive Vietnamese character in terms of type and style of motif and the shape of vessels.
 Floral scrolls was most popular during the Ly period.
 A small number was decorated with pea-cock like bird motif.
 A distinctive characteristic of the typical jar is the ring of high relief lotus petals on the shoulder.
 High relief lotus petals is also popular on Chinese vessels of the Northern Song period.
 It is very likely that Vietnamese potters drew inspiration from the Chinese vessels and applied it on Vietnamese vessels.
 The range of motifs became varied during the Tran period (A.D 1225 - 1440) with interesting motif such as fish, human figures engaging in hunting or fighting, village scene with houses and even ship and etc.

 Jar with Human human motif (13th-14th century)